 Conducting a balance transfer from a new credit card to your old one is relatively easy.

-However, you need to do your research and compare the different repayments, taking interest rates and transaction fees into account.
+However, you need to research and compare the different repayments, considering interest rates and transaction fees.

-Look through the agreement offered by the card issuer and pay special attention to the terms.
+Look through the agreement the card issuer offers and pay special attention to the terms.

 - How long does the “grace period” on the promotional offer last?